Skip to contentSkip to footer

 Browser extension

-The Polypane browser extension is available for Google Chrome, Microsoft Edge, Apple Safari, Mozilla Firefox, Opera, Brave and Vivaldi.
-It let you quickly open the current tab tab or any url in Polypane.
-You can get the extension from the Download page.
+The extension is available for Google Chrome, Microsoft Edge, Apple Safari, Mozilla Firefox, Opera, Brave and Vivaldi and you can get the extension from the Download page.

 The browser extension adds a Polypane icon to your browser header.
 With it you can: